conan-io/docs/systems_cross_building/cross_building.rst

 Cross building is compiling a library or executable in one platform to be used in a different one.

-Cross compilation is used to build software for embedded devices where you don't have an operating system nor a compiler available.
+Cross-compilation is used to build software for embedded devices where you don't have an operating system nor a compiler available.
 Also for building software for not too fast devices, like an Android machine, a Raspberry PI etc.

-To cross build code to need the right toolchain.
+To cross build code you need the right toolchain.
 A toolchain is basically a compiler with a set of libraries matching the target platform.

 GNU triplet convention
 ----------------------

-According to the GNU convention, there could be three platforms involved in the software building:
+According to the GNU convention, there are three platforms involved in the software building:

 - **Build platform:** The platform on which the compilation tools are executed
 - **Host platform:** The platform on which the code will run